A high sensitivity tool for geophysical applications: A geometrically locked Ring Laser Gyroscope: The apparatus

 \subsection{The mechanical structure}

 The optical cavity of GP2 is a square defined by four high-quality dielectric mirrors.
 It is mounted inside a vacuum room composed by four corner chambers, hosting the mirrors, connected, through bellows, by pipes along the sides and the diagonals of the square.
-Each mirror is rigidly fixed to the chambers that are mounted on a piezoelectric slide (PZT), screwed on a massive granite table that warrants the stiffness of the apparatus.
+Each mirror is rigidly fixed to the chambers that are mounted on a piezoelectric slide (PZT), screwed on a massive granite table that ensures the stiffness of the apparatus.
 The PZTs can drive displacements along the direction of the diagonals within an $80\ \mu$m range.

 The whole vacuum volume is filled by a 6.4 millibar of He and 0.2 millibar of a mixture of $^{20}$Ne and $^{22}$Ne, with a 1:1 ratio of the two isotopes.
-A pyrex capillary, 5~mm inner diameter, is inserted halfway of one side where the gas is excited by a capacitive rf discharge.
+A pyrex capillary, 5~mm inner diameter, is inserted halfway in one side where the gas is excited by a capacitive rf discharge.
 In order to minimize the losses and maximize the resonator quality factor, no windows are inserted inside the laser optical paths.
-A getter-pump provides to keep clean from any contamination the noble gas mixtures.
+A getter-pump minimises contamination of the noble gas mixtures.

 The granite slab is fixed on a concrete base, tilted in the N-S direction by about $46.6^{\circ}$, which is the value of the local colatitude.
 Besides, in order to have the ring axis oriented in the local meridian plane, it was taken specific care of the positioning of the base .